phil-levis/dam-bigmem25/main.typ

 As memory is increasingly the bottleneck in data center and cloud servers, research is revisiting these ideas to enable a next generation of systems with huge network-attached memories that are pooled, i.e., shared, across many processors.
 This paper argues that this approach is untenable due to two modern engineering
-barriers: device scaling and signaling.
+barriers: scaling and signaling.
 These are practical limits, grounded in physics.

-The first, _device scaling_, refers to the ability to make transistor and circuits smaller and cheaper with more precise tools and complex manufacturing processes.
+The first, _scaling_, refers to the ability to make transistors and circuits smaller and cheaper with more precise tools and complex manufacturing processes.
 Memory technology scaling has effectively ended.
 SRAM's and DRAM's cost per byte have both flattened and there is no roadmap to significantly reduce them in the next five years.
 As logic continues to shrink, albeit at a slower pace than before,